Page title

 • You have provided [insert what was provided] which is not considered to be a lease, tenancy agreement or other legal instrument.

-This is required by sections 4.30(1)(b), 4.31(1C) and 4.31(1D) of the Local Government Act 1995 and regulation 12B of the Local Government (Elections) Regulations 1997.
+This is required by sections 4.30(1)(b), 4.31(1C), 4.31(1D) and 4.32(2) of the Local Government Act 1995 and regulation 12B of the Local Government (Elections) Regulations 1997.

-**Delete what is not required.
+**Delete what is not required

 3.7.
 Already enrolled or already nominated

-Part 4 — Removal from the roll
+Part 4 — Removal from the register

 4.1 Introduction